darricheng/darricheng/README.md

 **General info**

-- 👨‍💻 My current main project is a [personal finance app](https://github.com/darricheng/finance-app)
+- 👨‍💻 My current main project is an [invoicing app](https://github.com/darricheng/invoicing-app)
 - 🛠 I'm sharpening my skills with Rust and Go
 - ✍️ I write at [my website](https://darricheng.com)
 - 📫 You can reach me on [LinkedIn](https://linkedin.com/in/darric-heng)